How to get started with service recovery in healthcare

 In the business world, service recovery is the process of turning a dissatisfied customer into a happy, loyal customer.
 Service recovery in healthcare isn’t necessarily about happiness; it's about rectifying what isn’t working and gaining the confidence of patients.
 It’s making things right when a patient feels their needs haven’t been met.
 But identifying and fixing service gaps takes a rock-solid service recovery plan that helps you understand unhappy patients and their pain points.
 Only then can you turn negative sentiment around.

-Why is service recovery critical to patient loyalty?
+Why is service recovery in healthcare critical to patient loyalty?

-The digital age makes real- or near-real-time service recovery a reality.
+The digital age makes real- or near-real-time service recovery in healthcare a reality.
 Listening to patients across the continuum of care lets you implement service recovery as soon as you identify an issue.

 Digital technologies—like Press Ganey’s iRound—have revolutionized traditional rounding practices.
 Given the complexities in care processes and touchpoints today, digital tools are critical for engaging patients and streamlining operations to lift extra burden on staff.
 Inputting responses captured during rounds provides a transparent, 360° view of what’s happening at the bedside and the status of a patient’s care plan.
 Instant alerts on service recovery issues, real-time reporting capabilities, and a closed-loop ticketing system help caregivers quickly spot any PX or safety concerns during rounds, then resolve them at the speed of now.